Mental health speaker, author, and founder of Inspiring My Generation — on a mission to make healing accessible.

 Professional Background

 I’m a mental health speaker, author, podcast host, and founder of a 501(c)(3) nonprofit.
-I hold master’s degrees in Psychology (Pepperdine, 2025) and Information Systems and Operations Management (University of Florida, 2020).
+I hold master’s degrees in Clinical Psychology (Pepperdine University, 2025) and Information Systems & Operations Management (University of Florida, 2020).

-I’ve spoken on national stages and developed interactive workbooks that make mental health tools simple and real.
+I’ve spoken on national stages and developed interactive workbooks that make mental health tools practical, accessible, and real.

-I blend lived experience with evidence-informed practices, creativity, and strategy to help individuals and organizations show up at their highest potential.
+My work blends lived experience with evidence-informed practices, creativity, and strategy — helping individuals and organizations show up with greater clarity, resilience, and compassion.

 Awards & Recognition: